jpickup/GarminTools/WORKOUTS.md

 simply translates the spreadsheet into a set of Garmin FIT files that can then be copied over to the watch.

 ## Workout Language
+### Steps
-Workouts are defined as a series of steps, where a step is either a period of time or a distance.
+Workouts are defined as a series of steps, where a step is either a period of time, a distance or "Open" which means that the step end when the lap button is pressed.
 For example 10 minutes or 400 metres.
 A step can also have a target such as a pace or a heart rate.
 Steps are written as text, for example:

 | Workout            | Description                                                                   |
 |--------------------|-------------------------------------------------------------------------------|